K4liber/consistent_importing/cfp/PyConGreece2025.md

 ## Biography

 Senior Full Stack Developer at Ørsted with 6 years of professional experience in software development.
-Interested in physics, software engineering, power engineering, sports, music and black comedy.
+Interested in science, digitalization, electrification, sports, music and comedy.